 Funding for remote passenger transport services

-Funding is currently available to increase passenger transport access in remote areas.
+Funding is available to increase passenger transport access in remote areas.

-This is being offered under the government's Remote Passenger Transport Program.
+This is offered under the government's Remote Passenger Transport Program.

 Proposed services should fill gaps that exist because passenger transport in an area may not be commercially viable or has not been provided for other reasons.

 Funding is usually limited to terms of one to three years, on a trial basis.

 There is typically one funding round per year.
 The 2019 funding round closed 18 March.

 Services can be classified as either inter-town or intra-town.

 An inter-town service covers transport between communities and key centres.
 It is typically long distance such as Numbulwar to Katherine.